SUSE-Enceladus/img-proof/docs/source/start.rst

 -----

 Azure uses service principals for authentication.
-A service principal (service account) json file is required to use the Azure provider via file based authentication.
+A service principal (service account) json file is required to use the Azure cloud via file based authentication.
 It is critical the json file is generated with the endpoint URLs for SDK authentication.